- Code ENVS3028

 - Course subject Environmental Science

-- Areas of interest Forestry, Geography, Interdisciplinary Studies - Sustainability, Resource Management and Environmental Science, Human Sciences More...
+- Areas of interest Geography, Interdisciplinary Studies - Sustainability, Environmental Studies, Human Sciences, Policy Studies

 Grounded in the discipline of public policy, the course considers the complexities around public policy-making for the environment and sustainability.
 The course considers how policy is made and the institutional settings within which it is made, how problems and policies are framed, implemented and evaluated, and the inherent challenges in choosing appropriate policy instruments to meet an objective.
-The course focuses particularly on Australia's public policy and institutional settings, but comparisons with international case studies will be made.
+The course focuses particularly on Australia’s public policy and institutional settings, but comparisons with international case studies will be made.
 Interactive lectures and tutorials provide students with opportunities to analyse specific environmental policy issues in theoretical frameworks and over different time scales.
-Topics explored include water and climate policy, sustainability in business and industry, public and civil society participation in policy-making, and the relationship between international environmental policy and Australian environmental policy.
+Topics explored include water, biodiversity and climate policy, sustainability in business and industry, public and civil society participation in policy-making, and comparisons will be made with overseas environmental policy examples.

 Honours Pathway Option

-- understand the basis of environmental policy and how it is developed and implemented in Australia and other relevant jurisdictions;
+- Identify and examine the basis of environmental policy and how it is developed and implemented in Australia, as well as in other relevant jurisdictions;

-- employ advanced research, writing and presentation skills, including the preparation of written material relevant to the public policy sphere.
+- Employ advanced research, writing and presentation skills, including to construct written material relevant to the public policy sphere.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.